Ijen volcano has a sulphuric crater and is one of East Java’s prized attractions.

 Hiking up to Ijen is hard and challenging but you won’t need a guide.
 The trail is well marked and you won’t have any problem reaching the peak.

 However you might want to consider a guide on your way down to the mine as it is on rough terrain, uneven paths and loose rocks.
-Here we met a guide which asked for 400k IDR (24.95$) to take us down to the blue fire which we refused and proceeded on our own.
+Here we met a guide who asked for 400k IDR (24.95$) to take us down to the blue fire which we refused and proceeded on our own.

 Although we still think it is doable without a guide if you are unsure, taking a guide will be a good option.
 In this case it is best to find a guide before you start the hike to Ijen.
 The guide will help you through any difficult parts of the trek and if he speaks English (which most guides do) he will provide interesting information about Ijen.